Unit 4 - Practice Quiz

 C. A compromised computer controlled by the attacker

-D. The target server
+D. The attacker's computer

 31 Which attack exploits the TCP three-way handshake by sending many connection requests but never completing them?